MozillaHive/hive-contributor-guide/becoming_a_hive_nyc_member/README.md

 # Hive NYC Community

 Hive NYC is diverse—this variety feeds the innovation we generate and discover.
-There isn't a typical member—each stakeholder brings their own skills and perspective.
+There isn't a typical member—each stakeholder brings their own skills and perspective to serve the following commitments:

-However, Hive NYC contributors are committed to:
 * Finding opportunities to collaborate with others.
 * Sharing resources throughout the community.
 * Connecting young people to opportunity.